LCOGT/quickanalysis/README.md

 ### **Set up a [virtual environment](https://docs.python.org/3/tutorial/venv.html)**

 Using a virtual environment is highly recommended.
-Run the following commands from the base of this project. `(venv)` is used to denote commands that should be run using your virtual environment.

-    python3 -m venv venv
-    source venv/bin/activate
-    (venv) pip install -r requirements.txt
+Create and activate the virtual environment with python >= 3.7 and install the dependencies in `requirements.txt`.

 ### **Run the tests**